devshazam/Multifunctional-store_kopi34.ru_v2/README.md

-## kopi34.ru - this is a super functional store with dynamic formation of products
+## This is a super functional store with dynamic formation of products
 ## NOTE: THIS PUBLIC VERSION HAS LIMITATIONS - SO SOME FILES HAVE BEEN REMOVED OR CUT OFF (IN THESE PLACES YOU WILL SEE A REMINDER).
 Please be understanding

 ### Main Features